RTEMS/rtems-docs/c-user/config/filesystem.rst

 CONSTANT:
     ``CONFIGURE_USE_DEVFS_AS_BASE_FILESYSTEM``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
-If no other root file system configuration parameters are specified, the IMFS will be used as the root file system.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    This configuration parameter is defined if the application wishes to use the device-only filesytem as the root file system.
+    In case this configuration option is defined, then an IMFS with a reduced feature set will be the base filesystem (also known as root filesystem).

 NOTES:
-    The device-only filesystem supports only device nodes and is smaller in executable code size than the full IMFS and miniIMFS.
+    In case this configuration option is defined, then the following configuration options will be defined as well

+    - :ref:`CONFIGURE_IMFS_DISABLE_CHMOD`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_CHOWN`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_LINK`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_MKNOD_FILE`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_MOUNT`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_READDIR`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_READLINK`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_RENAME`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_RMNOD`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_SYMLINK`,

+    - :ref:`CONFIGURE_IMFS_DISABLE_UTIME`, and

+    - :ref:`CONFIGURE_IMFS_DISABLE_UNMOUNT`.

+    In addition, a simplified path evaluation is enabled.
+It allows only a look up of absolute paths.

-    The devFS is comparable in functionality to the pseudo-filesystem name space provided before RTEMS release 4.5.0.
+    This configuration of the IMFS is basically a device-only filesystem.
+It is comparable in functionality to the pseudo-filesystem name space provided before RTEMS release 4.5.0.

 .. index:: CONFIGURE_USE_MINIIMFS_AS_BASE_FILESYSTEM